duaraghav8/dockershrink/README.md

 ## How it works
-Currently, the CLI is the primary way to interact with dockershrink.

-When you invoke it on your project, it analyzes code files.
+When you invoke the dockershrink CLI on your project, it analyzes code files.

 Dockershrink looks for the following files: